g-pechorin/pure-gen/fud14.pure-gen.sbt/REFERENCE.md

 fold_hard :: forall p i o. p -> (p -> i -> Effect (Tuple p o)) -> SF i o
 ```

+The fun parameter must be an effectual function.
-make a signal function from some generic parameter "p" that's continually replaced
+This constructs a signal function from some generic parameter "p" that's replaced after each cycle.
+This is a pseudo-constructor.

 ### fold_soft